situx/graphemon/README.md

 ## Relation to the Ontolex-Lemon model

+The Ontolex-Lemon model contains definitions for the following items we relate to:
+* LexicalForm/Word: A lexical form which is defined in a Lexicon
+* LexicalSense: A lexical sense which is associated with a Word: We define a derived GraphemeSense

+We add:
+* WordFormOccurrence: A word form which is composed out of defined grapheme variants which are at best related to representations on physical media.
+* Properties to relate WordFormOccurrences to Graphemes and Grapheme Variants

 ![Relation to Ontolex-Lemon](images/graphemon_lemon_connection.png)

 ## Relation to the CIDOC-CRM CRMtex model

+This ontology model as interlinks to the CIDOC-CRM CRMtex model (https://cidoc-crm.org/crmtex/fm_releases).

+CIDOC-CRM CRMtex in particular specifies the following classes we connect to:
+* Glyph: A physical representation of an occurrence of a grapheme on a medium
+* Grapheme: A general grapheme classification
+* Properties relating Graphemes to Glyphs

+We add a better description and decomposition of graphemes, grapheme parts, atomic parts and etymology in the Graphemon Ontology model.

+## Relation to the W3C Web Annotation Data Model

+The W3C Web Annotation Data Model is a linked-data based annotation standard for image and text media. (https://www.w3.org/TR/annotation-model/)

+The model can be used to annotate images of cuneiform tablets to annotate e.g. occurrences of cuneiform signs.

+Our ontology model allows to relate these image annotations to defined identifiers of graphemes and grapheme variants.

 # Usage examples of the ontology model